Pruners, shears, and loppers

 How to clean rusted tools

 It happens.
 You leave a tool outside overnight, or you decide, as I did, that your garden tools look lovely, hanging up against the chicken coop.
 Unfortunately, in each case, this exposes metal tools to water.
 Metal plus water equals rust.
-Compounding that problem, putting tools away without cleaning them leaves soil and microbes in contact with the metal surface, which can also corrode the metal.
+Compounding that problem, putting tools away without cleaning them leaves soil and microbes in contact with the metal surface, which can also cause corrosion.
 Even if you are diligent about cleaning and protecting your garden tools, they will still need regular care to work properly and last.
-Following these steps will help your tools stay useful longer:
+Following these steps will help your garden tools stay useful longer:

-You want tools that fit nicely in your hands, that aren’t too heavy.
+You want tools that fit nicely in your hands and aren’t too heavy.
 It is important to buy garden tools that are well made.
-The demands put upon them often cause lower quality products to fail.
+The demands put upon them often cause lower-quality products to fail.
 I urge you to avoid poorly made, novelty tools.

-Ultimately, all your plants need is good soil, plenty of sunlight, and an occasional rain.
-But well made, properly maintained tools can make the task of gardening a lot easier on your hands and your back.
+Ultimately, all your plants need is good soil, plenty of sunlight, and occasional rain.
+But well-made, properly maintained tools can make gardening a lot easier on your hands and your back.